-Are there any signs of culturally or historically significant elements, as defined in section 2 of the National Heritage Resources Act, 1999, (Act No. 25 of 1999), NO including archaeological or palaeontological sites, on or close (within 20m) to the site?
-Unce ertain If YES, N/A explain: If uncertain, conduct a specialist investigation by a recognised specialist in the whether there is such a feature(s) present on or close to the site. e field to establish Briefly explain the findings of the specialist: Will any building or structure older than 60 years be affected in any way?
-YES NO Is it necessary to apply for a permit in terms of the National Heritage Resources Act.
-1999 (Act 25 of 1999)?
+YES NO Are there any signs of culturally or historically significant elements, as defined in section 2 of the National Heritage Resources Act, 1999, (Act No. 25 of 1999), including archaeological or palaeontological sites, on or close (within 20m) to the Uncertain site? lf YES.
+N/A explain: If uncertain, conduct a specialist investigation by a recognised specialist in the field to establish whether there is such a feature(s) present on or close to the site.
+Briefly explain the findings of the specialist: Will any building or structure older than 60 years be affected in any way?
 YES NO

+Is it necessary to apply for a permit in terms of the National Heritage Resources Act, 1999 (Act 25 of 1999)?